labgrid-project/labgrid/doc/configuration.rst

 OneWirePIO
 ++++++++++
-A OneWirePIO describes a onewire programmable I/O pin.
+A :any:`OneWirePIO` describes a onewire programmable I/O pin.

 .. code-block:: yaml